 Cosmic Deadline: Begins with the flaming arrow on the crash survivor's camp in season 5.
 From there on through the end of season 6 almost every single every newly-introduced character will snuff it before the final episode.

 Cosmic Keystone: The true nature of the Island.
 It also has its own Cosmic Keystone.

-CPR Clean Pretty Reliable: Either after 10 seconds they cough up a mouthful of salt water and spring to life or "there's nothing else I can do".
+CPR (Clean, Pretty, Reliable): Either after 10 seconds they cough up a mouthful of salt water and spring to life or "there's nothing else I can do".
+Or Jack punches the hell out of Charlie's chest for nearly a minute and miraculously revives him.
 There are a couple of aversions, though, such as Jack to Sayid in the first episode of Season 6.